You are here:

 To Delete one or more people permanently:

-2. Click Delete People on the portrait manager menu
+2. Click Delete People on the portrait manager options at the bottom of the screen.

 Note: This process cannot be undone.
 The record will no longer exist in the portrait manager nor the portrait pages.